 In some societies, one or few individuals have a disproportionate impact on the collective behavior of the groups.
 Examples include leaders and tutors and a general term refers to these as ‘keystone individuals’.
-In the social spider Stegodyphus dumicola, keystone individuals are bolder than all other group members and they expedite collective prey attack.
-Their influence over others is long lasting and persists even after they are no longer in the group .
-Keystone individuals can ‘mislead’ their group if they acquire wrong information and their influence on other group members can determine disease dynamics within the colony.
+In the social spider Stegodyphus dumicola, some individuals are bolder than other group members and their presence in the group can expedite collective prey attack.
 We examine how interactions among individuals determine the impact of keystone individuals on the behavior of other group members.

 S. dumicola adult female

 S. dumicola females with spiderlings on the web of their nest